State of knowledge

 Securing via the following (possibly combined) mechanisms may be preferable:

-• Mirroring of the disk partition(s) (e.g. via RAID-1)
+• Mirroring of the disc partition(s) (e.g. via RAID-1)

-• Backup/restore the disk partition(s)
+• Backup/restore of the disc partition(s)

 In addition, the (possibly changed) service properties should be documented so that the information is available for recovery.
 These cannot be backed up.

-Example screenshot: UCServer Properties – Local Computer – General – Service
+Example screenshot: UCServer Properties - Local computer - General - Service

 ProCall Enterprise